handuozh/personal_logseq/pages/my_contrib.md

 #### However, traditional SLAM systems take local visual odometry and loop closure as separate stages, thus
 ### Deep learning architecture
 ## A versatile localization system with online and offline mode and multiple sensor support.
-### In addition to online visual SLAM system, our system inte
+### In addition to online visual inertial SLAM system, our system